cloudfoundry/cf-networking-release/docs/configuration.md

 ### Policy Server DB scale and performance testing

-Policy server performance has been validated for deployments of 20k application instances, 100 cells, 60k policies, and 20 requests per second.
+Policy server performance has been validated for deployments with:

+  - 100 cells
+  - 20k applications
+  - 1 instance per app
+  - 60k policies
+  - 20 requests per second

 To reach these numbers we deployed:

   - 2 policy server instances (t2.large on AWS with 10GB ephemeral disk)
   - 1 CF MySQL instance (r3.4xlarge on AWS)